archonic/limestone/README.md

     - `STRIPE_PUBLISHABLE_KEY`
     - `STRIPE_SIGNING_SECRET` (This can be something random)

-    You probably want to update the `ADMIN_*` environment variables as well.
+    You probably want to update the `ADMIN_*` environment variables.
+If you want a different `COMPOSE_PROJECT_NAME` and database name, now is the best time to do that.

-4. Run `docker-compose run webpack yarn install --pure-lockfile` to install all node modules.
+4. Run `docker-compose run web yarn install --pure-lockfile` to create download images, build your development image and install node_modules.
+This will take a while.

-5. Run `docker-compose up --build` to create and run the various images, volumes, containers and a network
+5. Run `docker-compose run web rails db:prepare` to create the database, load schema and seed.

 6. Once the build is done and everything is up, run `docker-compose exec web rails db:setup` to create DB, load schema and seed.
 Seeding will also create your plan(s) in Stripe.